What happened to Drones? Where is the drone market heading?

 The second safest was Iowa, where the incident rates were 90% lower than the nationwide average.

-Third, fourth, and fifth were Nebraska, Delaware, and Indiana, all showing incident rates dramatically lower (at least 80% ) than the average nationwide.
+Nebraska, Delaware, and Indiana came in third, fourth, and fifth, all showing incident rates dramatically lower (at least 80% ) than the average nationwide.

 The least safe state/territory for drone incidents is the District of Columbia.